ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 Use `--force-gps` and `--use-exif` flags when you have a GCP data file in the project file structure but <u>want to force</u> the use of the GPS data stored in the image metadata.

-This is especially useful when the original imagery is not geotagged but you have GPS data in separate text files.
-In such a case you can add this information to the image EXIF metadata using [ExifTool](https://exiftool.org) software.
-Follow the instructions in the tutorial [Keep EXIF GEO metadata](https://geospatial.101workbook.org/IntroPhotogrammetry/OpenDroneMap/00-IntroODM#keep-exif-geo-metadata) *(section: add EXIF tags from a text file using exiftool)* to accomplish this step.
+That is especially useful when the original imagery is not geotagged, but you have GPS data in separate text files.
+In such a case, you can add this information to the image EXIF metadata using [ExifTool](https://exiftool.org) software.
+Follow the instructions in the tutorial ["Keep EXIF GEO metadata"](https://geospatial.101workbook.org/IntroPhotogrammetry/OpenDroneMap/00-IntroODM#keep-exif-geo-metadata) *(section: add EXIF tags from a text file using exiftool)* to accomplish this step.

 **2. Force the use of GPS data (e.g., RTK) from a text file**